1.3 Material accounting policies A Revenue recognition

 The present value of the defined benefit obligation is determined by discounting the estimated future cash outflows by reference to market yields at the end of the reporting period on government bonds that have terms approximating to the terms of the related obligation.

 The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
 This cost is included in employee benefit expense in the statement of profit and loss.
+Remeasurement gains and losses arising from experience adjustments and changes in actuarial assumptions are recognized in the period in which they occur, directly in other comprehensive income.
+They are included in retained earnings.

 Defined contribution plans

-Contributions to post employment benefit plans in the form of provident funds, employee state insurance scheme and pension scheme as per regulations are charged as an expense on accrual basis when employees have rendered the service.
+Contributions to post employment benefit plans in the form of provident fund, employee state insurance scheme and pension scheme as per regulations are charged as an expense on accrual basis when employees have rendered the service.
 The Company has no further payment obligations once the contributions have been paid.

-J Tax expenses
+K Tax expenses

 Accounting treatment in respect of deferred taxation and current tax is in accordance with Indian Accounting Standard 12 (Ind AS 12) - "Income Taxes"